isa/music-filterer/README.md

 ### Installation

 Make sure that you have ffmpeg installed on your system and you do also need id3reader and pyechonest python libraries.
+And then:

+    rake